Skip advert

 3yrs/60,000 miles (extendable to up to 7yrs/75,000 miles)

-At a time when the cost of living is spiralling, and many families are having to reconsider their financial priorities, it’s refreshing to see companies like Dacia keeping an unwavering, laser-focus on making practical, quality cars at an affordable price.
+As living costs have been increasing and many families are considering their financial priorities, it’s refreshing to see companies like Dacia keeping an unwavering, laser-focus on making practical, quality cars at an affordable price.
 This straightforward approach has certainly struck a chord with British motorists, as the Romanian brand has managed to shift more than 250,000 cars since it launched in the UK a decade ago.

-Of course, the elephant in the room is the Jogger’s one-star Euro NCAP safety rating as a result of not fitting all the safety equipment required by the safety organisation in order to chase a five-star rating.
-The company has stated that the Jogger is safer than the model it replaced, but said candidly that omitting certain features was a ‘direct result of conscious decisions made by the company’ because they believe Dacia customers are not willing to pay for electronic aids that would improve the car’s rating.
+Of course, the elephant in the room is the Jogger’s one-star Euro NCAP safety rating due to not fitting all the safety equipment required by the safety organisation to chase a five-star rating.
+The company has stated that the Jogger is safer than the model it replaced, but said that omitting certain features was a ‘direct result of conscious decisions made by the company’ because they believe Dacia customers are not willing to pay for electronic aids that would improve the car’s rating.

 Advertisement - Article continues below